2eq-org/2eq-kb/docs/README.md

 The following documents are considered **core reference materials** for understanding the origins and structure of 2EQ-related claims - bearing in mind that these volumes were produced for general readership, not scientific brevity or rigour.

 ### 2eq Core Brief
+- Description: The Singular Motivational Subversion Hypothesis outlined in simple form (for scientists).
+- Status: Source document
+- Notes: Designed as an initial entry point for serious thinkers and researchers.

+### 2eq Executive Strike Brief
 - Description: The Singular Motivational Subversion Hypothesis outlined in its simplest possible form (for scientists).
 - Status: Source document
 - Notes: Designed as an initial entry point for serious thinkers and researchers.

+### 2eq Hostile Skeptical Rebuttal
+- Description: The Singular Motivational Subversion Hypothesis - a Steelman Critique (for scientists).
+- Status: Source document
+- Notes: Designed as a resource for serious thinkers and researchers wishing to test the framework.

 ### 2EQ — The Second Equilibrium
 - Description: A brief and recent (AI assisted) primary exposition of the two-equilibrium model.